 At Saint Louis Public Schools, we are in the business of educating children and giving them the academic, social and emotional tools they need to become future leaders.
 That said, student and staff safety is always our first priority.
 This dashboard has been established to provide regular updates on COVID-19 cases in our community.
 Statistics will be updated weekly and will include data from the seven days prior.
-If you have any questions about the data, please contact Meredith Pierce, SLPS director of communications, at email@example.com.
+If you have any questions about the data, please contact Jordan Grimes, SLPS Internal Communications Liason, at email@example.com

 HOW TO READ THE STATISTICS

 - Each slide provides a snapshot of one week or one day.
 Numbers are not cumulative.

 - Data are collected from the City of St. Louis Department of Health (DOH), SLPS staff and SLPS families.

 - All positive student cases within the City of St. Louis are reported directly to the District by the DOH.

 - Data include cases from students/staff participating in any of our educational models: in-person or virtual.